rogerfischer/RepData_PeerAssessment2/PA2_NOAA_Storm.md

 ## [1] 60187
 ```

 Tornado is definitely one of the more harmful event types, as evidenced by the fatalities, 5'227 of 15'415 total, and the injuries, 60'187 from total 140'528.
-Next to that others will pale in comparison.
-We will now look at event types with fatalities and injuries higher then the 3rd quartile and higher as the mean, as seen in summary(harmful_small).
+Next to that, others will pale in comparison.
+We will now look at event types with fatalities and injuries higher then the 3rd quartile and higher as the mean, as seen in summary(harmful_small) above.

 ```r